alangrainger/share-note/README.md

 If you want to self-host your own server, you can use this docker image: https://github.com/note-sx/server

+## Disclosures

+This section covers items that Obsidian's [plugin scorecard](https://community.obsidian.md/plugins/share-note) flags for transparency, as recommended by Obsidian's [Developer Policies](https://docs.obsidian.md/Developer+policies).

+### Network requests

+All requests to the Share Note server (default `https://api.note.sx`, or your self-hosted instance) go through Obsidian's `requestUrl()` API, which is the recommended cross-platform HTTP client.
+These are necessary for the core sharing/upload/delete operations.

+The two `fetch()` calls in [`src/note.ts`](https://github.com/alangrainger/share-note/blob/main/src/note.ts) are used **only** to read local vault assets via Obsidian's `app://` protocol:

+- Image attachments embedded in a shared note.
+- Theme fonts and images referenced from `url(...)` declarations in CSS.

+`requestUrl()` does not handle the `app://` scheme, so native `fetch()` is required for these local reads.
+These calls never reach a remote server.

+### Runtime base64 encoding

+The plugin uses `btoa()`/`atob()` in two places:

+- [`src/crypto.ts`](https://github.com/alangrainger/share-note/blob/main/src/crypto.ts) — encoding the AES-GCM symmetric key and ciphertext to base64 strings for transport and storage.
+This is standard cryptographic serialization, not string obfuscation.
+- The bundled `data-uri-to-buffer` dependency uses `atob()` to decode inline `data:` URIs found in CSS — used to extract embedded fonts and images for upload alongside the shared note.

+No code is ever loaded, evaluated, or transformed at runtime.
+No API keys, URLs, or strings are hidden via base64.

+### Clipboard access

+The plugin writes the share URL to the system clipboard when you use the "Copy shared note link" command, so you can paste it into other applications.

+The clipboard is never read.

 ## Troubleshooting

 See here: [Troubleshooting](https://docs.note.sx/troubleshooting)